Roadie manages three kinds of data in a cloud storage:

 $ roadie result list

-sub command with an instance name shows result files uploaded from the
+list sub command with an instance name shows result files uploaded from the

 specified instance.

-The following example shows result file names uploaded from INSTANCE
+The following example shows result file names uploaded from INSTANCE:

 $ roadie result list INSTANCE

-sub command takes a glob pattern and downloads result files matching the
+get sub command takes a glob pattern and downloads result files matching the

 given pattern.